turingschool/curriculum/source/projects/merchant.markdown

 All those fields can be stored as strings.
 Let’s use the scaffold generator, even though we won’t use all the parts:

 {% terminal %}
-$ rails generate scaffold Address line1:string line2:string city:string state:string zip:string user_id:integer
+$ bin/rails generate scaffold Address line1:string line2:string city:string state:string zip:string user_id:integer
-$ rake db:migrate
+$ bin/rake db:migrate
 {% endterminal %}

 #### Validating Addresses